kevinolega/callcentertrainingtips/_posts/2018-03-29-recommended-podcasts.md

 Audiobooks are a good alternate but many of the good ones are expensive.

-Podcasts are a good alternate.
+Podcasts are a good alternate to audiobooks.

 The best thing about podcasts is that podcasts are free.